How can you stop baby crying when you change his diaper?

 Choose the best time to change your baby

-Control room temperature
+Regulate the room temperature

 The same applies if you change diaper brands or models and the diapers are not comfortable enough.

-What to do if baby still cries?
+What to do if baby is still crying?

 • Talk to your baby in a reassuring way;

-• Give him a bath;
+• Give your baby a bath;

-• Touch his belly;
+• Touch his tummy;

 • Provide a calm environment by reducing ambient sounds and dimming lights;

-• Skin-to-skin with your baby;
+• Have skin-to-skin contact with your baby;

-• Swaddle him;
+• Swaddle your baby;

 • Lay your child on his stomach and on your forearm;

-Never shake your baby.
-The damage this can cause is serious, irreversible, can affect your child's development and can even kill your baby.
+Never shake your baby- the damage this can cause is serious, irreversible, can affect your child's development and can even kill your baby.
 Wait until you're completely calm before going back to see your baby.

-FAQs to stop baby crying during diaper changes
+FAQ to stop baby crying during diaper changes

 Why does baby cry when you lay him on the changing table?